geseib/tgwwalk/README.md

 1.  if you are still at the (config)# or (config-router) prompt, type **end** and press enter.

 1. Now lets look at the new interfaces: **sh ip int br**.
-You should see new interfaces: Tunnel1 and Tunnel2 and they both should show up. \*note: if they do not chnage from down to up after a 2 minutes, likely casue is the ip addresses were flipped in the createcsr script.
+You should see new interfaces: Tunnel1 and Tunnel2 and they both should show up. \*note: if they do not change from down to up after a 2 minutes, likely cause is the ip addresses were flipped in the createcsr script.
     ![ssh key and ssh to CSR](./images/csr-showtunnel.png)

 1. Lets make sure we are seeing the routes on the Cisco CSR. first we can look at what BGP is seeing: **show ip bgp summary**.
 The most important thing to see is the State/PfxRcd (Prefixes received).
-If this is in Active or Idle (likely if neigbor statement is wrong: IP address, AS number) there is a configuration issue.
+If this is in Active or Idle (likely if neighbor statement is wrong: IP address, AS number) there is a configuration issue.
 What we want to see is a number.
 In fact if everything is setup correctly we should see 4 for each neighbor.

     ```
     ip-10-4-0-17#sh ip bgp summ